 - Comprehensive workload management – DataStax Enterprise lets you run analytics on your Cassandra data using a number of Hadoop components including MapReduce, Hive, Pig, Sqoop, and Mahout.
 It also allows you to run mixed real-time transactions, analytics and enterprise search workloads in a single, seamlessly integrated database with no resource conflict.

 - Continuously available analytics – Because DataStax Enterprise uses Cassandra as its storage foundation, you enjoy the benefit of having a continuously available analytics platform that doesn’t suffer from the drawbacks of a traditional Hadoop implementation, which has single points of failure and does not work across multiple data centers.

 - Simpler deployment and management – To run Hadoop-style analytics on your Cassandra data, there is no need to set up a Hadoop name node, secondary name node, Zookeeper, and so on.
 Instead, you simply specify which nodes in your DataStax Enterprise cluster will be used for analytics and which will be used for transactional workloads, and that’s it.
 Moreover, you can visually create new clusters and bring new analytic nodes online in just minutes using DataStax OpsCenter.

 Get DataStax Enterprise and starting analyzing your data today.

 Scenarios it transforms

 - Compliance/regulatory analysis – Similarly, companies can detect anomalies in machine and device sensor output to flag potential environmental compliance issues.
-Financial institutions, healthcare organizations and government agencies can use these same Hadoop analytics capabilities to monitor their transactional systems for potential non-compliance problems and security issues.
-In all cases, integration with Cassandra extends continuous availability to monitoring efforts with no downtime – a capability not available in other Hadoop distributions.
+Financial institutions, healthcare organizations and government agencies can use these same analytics capabilities to monitor their transactional systems for potential non-compliance problems and security issues.
+In all cases, integration with Cassandra extends continuous availability to monitoring efforts with no downtime – a capability not available in other analytic distributions.